CRitsu/blog/README.md

 Implement the features is easy, there are many ways to do that, but design the UI style is a hard work.

 I'm in trouble about the UI design.
-I have to do a lots of search for design ideas. :(
+I have to do lots of search for design ideas. :(

 ## I18n memo